scarpazza/home-assistant-konnected-tutorial/README.md

 I won't describe them in length because you'll be an automation expert by now.
 I found the following to be useful:

-* Intrusion: auto-arm at a given time in the evening if you are home
+* Intrusion: [auto-arm at a given time in the evening if you are home] (auto-arm.yaml)

 * Intrusion: auto-disarm the system at your typical wake-up time
   * if it was in the `armed_home` state and